Academy West provides the most medically credible and reliably professional evaluation, education, and intervention for breathing mechanics.

 Surgery and breathing are inseparable.
 Preparation and recovery are dependent on breathing effectively.

-Pre-surgical patients benefit from training to be as ready as possible before the big days ahead.
-Simply put, patients with strong breathing and effective strategies for anxiety perform better when under stress.
-Post-surgery presents a different set of challenges to breathing including acute deconditioning, mechanical dysfunction due to scarring, and overall weakness.
+Pre-surgical patients benefit from training to be as ready as possible for the big days ahead.
+Simply put, patients with strong breathing and effective strategies for anxiety perform better under stress.
+Post-surgery presents a different set of challenges, including acute deconditioning, mechanical dysfunction due to scarring, and overall weakness.
 What is most difficult or worrisome for you?

-The higher you climb the lower the oxygen level in the air making efficient breathing is vital
+The higher you climb the lower the oxygen level in the air, making efficient breathing vital.

 A stronger system for taking in air gives you an advantage, whether you’re training for an expedition or just wanting to beat your partner up the hill.
 Shouldn’t every part of your body be strong enough for your environment?